 Blessed Andre Grasset was a martyr of the French Revolution who chose death rather than deny his faith.

-He was born in Montreal in 1758, the second of five children.
-His father had been appointed secretary for the governor general of New France.
-His mother was a rich merchant’s daughter.
+He was born in Montreal in 1758.
+His father had been appointed secretary for the governor general of New France and his mother was a rich merchant’s daughter.
 When Andre was 6, the Treaty of Paris resulted in the fall of New France and his parents returned to France.
 There, he attended college and then prepared for the priesthood.
 He was ordained in 1783.

 Andre was 31 in 1789 at the start of the French Revolution.
 The new regime began to persecute Catholics.
 In 1791, they passed a law called the Civil Constitution of the Clergy.
 This demanded that the clergy of France deny the pope’s authority and become priests of an independent national church.
 Instead of signing the Constitution, Father Andre sought refuge with other priests in Paris.
 He was captured in 1792 and made a prisoner at a Carmelite convent.